sjohnephrame/J_bioinformatics-omics-analysis/README.md

 # Bioinformatics Omics Analysis (R)

 A portfolio of bioinformatics analyses demonstrating applied **proteomics and RNA-seq workflows** using R and Bioconductor.
-This repository is intended to showcase skills relevant to **industry bioinformatics and data scientist roles**.
+This repository is intended to showcase skills relevant to **industry and academic bioinformatics and data scientist roles**.

 ---